ViLoh99/ap-project/README.md

    - Percentage of overlap between lemmas and topic words.

 To visualize lemma frequency for specific documents or topics, set `visualize_lemmas=True` in `read_results.py`.

+You can then use `compare_results.py` to visualize and compare Jaccard similarity and topic intersection ratio between different time spans.